trafficinc/wayfinder-core/README.md

 This repo is intentionally kept separate from the test application.
 The framework is being built around explicit wiring and no hidden framework magic.

 For package naming, starter-app distribution, and local Composer override workflow, see `docs/local-development.md`.
+This is the core package, to install the framework go here: [wayfinder/app](https://github.com/trafficinc/wayfinder-app)

 ## Current state